EricssonResearch/v2x-self-revocation/README.md

 Tamarin prover, is the first to guarantee the actual revocation of credentials with a predictable upper bound on revocation time and in the presence of realistic attackers.
-We further test our revocation mechanism in a virtual 5G-Edge deployment scenario where a large number of vehicles communicate with each other, simulating real-world conditions such as network malfunctions and delays.
-Our approach relies on distributing revocation information via so-called Pending Revocation Lists (PRLs) where, unlike classic Certificate Revocation Lists (CRLs), a pseudonym only needs to stay only for a short amount of time.
+We further test our revocation mechanism in a virtual 5G-Edge deployment scenario running on Kubernetes, where a large number of vehicles communicate with each other simulating real-world conditions such as network malfunctions and delays.
+Our approach relies on distributing revocation information via so-called Pending Revocation Lists (PRLs) where, unlike classic Certificate Revocation Lists (CRLs), a pseudonym only needs to stay for a limited time, needed to guarantee revocation.
 The process of adding and removing pseudonyms from PRLs can be represented as a finite state machine where the states are the possible sizes of the list, and a Markov model to describe the probability of moving from state to state.
-We use such a model to predict the size of PRLs and the related impact on the V2X system for differnt scenarios.
+We use such a model to predict the size of PRLs and the related impact on the V2X system for different scenarios.

 ## Structure